-The ENAC Weeks are offered in the fourth semester of the Bachelor cycle.
-They constitute a mandatory project for all ENAC students during their Bachelor’s studies.
+The ENAC Week is offered in the fourth semester of the Bachelor cycle.
+It constitutes a mandatory course for all ENAC students during their Bachelor’s studies.

-During the ENAC week, students gain a first experience in interdisciplinary project work based on real-world problems.
+During the ENAC week, students gain a first experience in interdisciplinary project work based on current real-world issues.
 They get an opportunity to engage in complex challenges with multiple facets and contribute to solve problems according to their specific knowledge.
 The ENAC week focuses on practical hands-on experiences and stimulates students’ curiosity for learning and collaborating beyond their own disciplinary horizons.
 During a full week, they work on one of the topics as part of a mixed team made up of students from all three sections at ENAC.

 See here the calendar of the ENAC weeks for the students.

 In the ENAC Week the focus is set on experiencing interdisciplinarity through solving a real world problem requiring the contributions of more than one discipline.
 A large emphasis is put on creativity and practical collaborative work.
 Students construct interdisciplinary bridges by collaborating and exchanging on a common practical project.
 The expected transversal and interdisciplinary learning outcomes of the ENAC weeks are:

 |Practical intelligence||Share and explain disciplinary knowledge relevant for a specific topic; communicate and collaborate within a multidisciplinary team to find consensus for decision making; deal with limited time resources.|